cyrilondon/quantum-mechanics-python/teleportation/README.md

 ## Program

-We bring the `msg` qubit to be teleported in a random state, which as we know can be represented on the unit Bloch Sphere as a point with coordinates x,y, and z.
+We bring the `msg` qubit to be teleported in a random state, which as we know can be represented on the unit Bloch Sphere as a point with coordinates x, y and z.
 Those coordinates are printed out on the console.

 ```python